Exploring the Historic Bronzeville Neighborhood in Chicago, IL

 The Great Migration mentioned above has had a lasting impact on the food traditions and culture of the neighborhood.
 I feel that while visiting we should support local Black-owned businesses as well as members of the Shop Local BronzevilleSome of my favorite restaurants in the area include:

-After seeing it featured on a local TV program, I tried Peach’s Restaurant at 4652 S. King Drive, just west of Hyde Park.
+After seeing it featured on a local TV program, I tried Peach’s Restaurant at 4652 S. King Drive in Bronzeville.
 It features biscuits, pancakes, waffles, omelets and Southern specialties.
 It is a great place for breakfast or brunch.

 Peach’s Restaurant